-I'm Leon, digital manager at Suffolk Libraries.
+I'm Leon, web services manager at Suffolk Libraries.
 I manage our web and customer service teams, as well as several IT projects.
 I also help manage our network and staff and public PCs.
 My remit is anything running over the internet and on a screen.

 What I do

 I plan, build and manage websites and apps.
 Given a free reign, I'll prioritise speed and security over what I deem unnecessary features, so my preference is to use the following tools:

 - A static site generator such as Jekyll.
 No database = ⚡️ fast, rock solid and impregnable websites.